hoodunit/hello-nix/README.md

 ## Project-specific installation

-Navigate to one of the language directories, then run any of the following:
+Navigate to one of the language directories, then run any of the following commands.

 Install all project dependencies and drop into a shell with those dependencies available: